 Proceed When: You can articulate why you want to run a marathon and why this is the right time.

-You Are Looking To Lose Weight
+You Are Only Looking To Lose Weight

 Marathon training seems like a no-brainer for weight loss.
 The sheer number of miles runs seems ideal.

 Few people lose weight while training for a marathon.
 Many (including myself) usually gain weight in the process.
-This is for a number of reasons including increased water weight, muscle gain, and increased calorie consumption to fuel long runs (I have an earlier post on why marathon training is a terrible weight loss vehicle containing a more detailed explanation).
+This is for a number of reasons including increased water weight, muscle gain, and increased calorie consumption to fuel long runs (I have an earlier post on why marathon training may be a terrible weight loss vehicle containing a more detailed explanation).

-Combined with proper nutrition, some running plans can be great for weight loss, but marathon training is not one of those plans.
+Combined with proper nutrition, some running plans can be great for weight loss, but marathon training is not necessarily one of those plans.

 Proceed When: You don’t expect marathon training to result in weight loss.